tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 about 19 months and have only missed two weeks!

 ## Why
-Recently I did all this stuff.
-How did that happen?

-I think most things do better when knowledge is shared, so I obviously care about open data.
-I'm always excited to hear that open data portals are expanding, but it had always bothered me that I would never use the data on data portals.
+People wonder why I did all this stuff with Socrata data, and I don't necessarily know.
+I think most things do better when knowledge is shared, so I obviously care about open data; I want it to be easy for data to be reused so that we don't have to duplicate each other's work.

+Someone recently suggested that I'm actually just interested in understanding how knowledge gets created and shared.
+That would explain a lot of other things about me.
+For example, I have been quite interested in the power of signage; signs are treated as authoritative even though anyone can put up a sign.
+This one time, I posted "EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't emergency exits only.
+Those emergency signs are scary!
+Even I was afraid of opening the doors afterwards!

+##
 Well that's not entirely true.
 I never had any particularly practical reason to use data from open data portals, but I used some once in a while at hackathons.